NDepend

 • Faster development: faster development cycles because developers can focus on specific services.

-• Become “language and technology agnostic”: Because teams work somewhat independently of each other, microservices allow different developers to use different programming languages and technologies
+• Become “language and technology agnostic”: Teams work somewhat independently of each other.
+Microservices allow different developers to use different programming languages and technologies

 Micro Services Architecture